scala/docs.scala-lang/_overviews/scala-contribution/bug-reporting-guide.md

 partof: scala_contribution
 overview-name: Scala Contribution
 num: 2
-outof: 10
+outof: 11
 previous-page: introduction
 next-page: inclusive-language-guide
 ---

-The Scala compiler and standard library bug tracker is located at [https://github.com/scala/bug](https://github.com/scala/bug).
-Before you submit a bug make sure that it is certainly a bug by following instructions in *Is it a Bug?*.
+For Scala 2, the Scala compiler and standard library bug tracker is located at [github.com/scala/bug](https://github.com/scala/bug), and for Scala 3, it is located at [github.com/lampepfl/dotty](https://github.com/lampepfl/dotty/issues).
+Before you submit a bug make sure that it is certainly a bug by following instructions in *Is it a Bug?*

 ## Is it a Bug?